mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Improvements

 * We removed the **Burndown Chart** and the **Release Plan** from **Stories**.
 We are working on reintroducing solutions for project analytics and release planning in the future.
-* We implemented [context deep links](/developerportal/general/manage-deeplinks/) to all main app pages on the Developer Portal so you can easily share references.
+* We implemented [context deep links](/developerportal/general/manage-deeplinks/) to all main app pages on the Mendix Portal so you can easily share references.
 * We increased the performance of opening the [My Apps page](/developerportal/#my-apps)

 #### Fixes